getreu/tp-note/doc/source/tp-note--manual.md

 your new note.

 For more comfort, I recommend integrating _Tp-Note_ into the file-manager's context menu.
-See section [Integration with file manager] for more details.
+See section [Optional integration with your file manager] for more details.
 There you also will find a list of tested Markdown-editors, if you wish to use one. _Tp-Note_ works with every Unicode text editor and Markdown-editor (see section [Optional customization] and man-page for more details).

 _Tp-Note_'s note-files can be converted into e.g. `.docx`, `.odt`, `.html` with [Pandoc](https://pandoc.org/) and then printed.